merlinthered/sublime-rainmeter/README.md

 Using other color schemes that are not optimized for Rainmeter is possible, but will probably yield sub-optimal results.

+### Customizing Your Key Bindings

+If you don't like the key bindings the package provides by default you can define your own.
+Look at "Preferences > Package Settings > Rainmeter > Key Bindings - Default" to see how the key bindings are defined.
+You can add your own by editing "Preferences > Key Bindings - User".

 # Additional Information